bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- clear sky
+- broken clouds
 - 82% humidity
-- 23 mph wind
+- 15 mph wind

 No precipitation in the past 24 hours